cmpi-standard/headers/updates.md

 * For latest proposed by Andy found an issue in that cmpidt.h must include cmpios.h to correctly compile.
 The defines required for the typedef are in cmpios.h.
 Committed this change.

 9 July - Andy
 -------------

 * Applied issue CMPI-C2 (Reordering of return codes);
   Fixed some typos and formatting issues in return codes.
+* Added test source file examples/changetoenum.c.
+* Added *.o to .gitignore.
+* Added @changed210 and @incompatible210 commands to Doxyfile.
+* Fixed some unsynced return codes;
+  Shortened use of full versions 2.1.0 to 2.1, etc.;
+  Changed tagging of added return codes to be changes, not additions;
+  Synced all changes from spec, except clarifications.

 6+7 July - Andy
 ---------------